gatling/gatling-workshop/README.md

         .exec(http("Load Product Page : #{path}").get("/product/#{path}"))
 ```

+> If you run again your simulation, you'll see in the result page that some requests are now labelled with the slug of the item that have been randomly selected.

 Ok cool, now it's randomized !
 We have a first coherent visitor journey.
 Let's tidy up things before we go on with more complex flows.